hongyusu/hongyusu.github.io/_posts/2016-03-17-deploy-elk-stack-on-amazon-aws.md

 	  sudo update-rc.d logstash defaults 97 8
    ```

    You can then start the service and check the status with the following commands.
-Yep, I guess stopping the service is very straight forward thing to do :laughing:
+Yep, I guess stopping the service is a very straight forward thing to do :laughing:

    ```bash
 	  sudo service logstash start